Biking on Jekyll Island, Georgia

-Continue up the coast to Darien and Fort King George, the oldest English fort remaining in Georgia.
-Kids will love playing army in the recreated blockhouse and other fort buildings.
+Day three is all about history.
+Head up the coast to Darien and Fort King George, the oldest English fort remaining in Georgia.
+Kids will love playing in the recreated blockhouse and other fort buildings.
 If you can tear them away from their game, they may also enjoy learning the history of the fort by becoming a junior ranger.
 The program booklets are free and available at the visitors center.

 Time travel makes you hungry.
 Stop at Skippers' Fish Camp for some time-tested fried shrimp.
 Take a look down the river, and you'll see the fleet of shrimp boats that caught your meal.